m-expunged/guacamole-sharp/README.md

 -d manuelexpunged/guacamolesharp:latest
 ```

+With the configuration above, the guacamolesharp container will listen for API calls on port 80 and for WebSocket connections on port 8080.

 Debug logging can be enabled with ```-e Serilog:MinimumLevel:Default=Debug```.
 This **will impact performance negativly** because of the amount of log messages generated.

 A docker compose example is included in the repository.